Employer of Record Germany

 Ordinary terminations must be socially justified, and employers must provide a valid reason for the termination.
 There are three possible reasons: behavioral, personal, and operational.

 Behavioral reasons include, for example, serious misconduct by an employee.
 Personal reasons are related to the employee’s (changed) skills and not to his behavior.
-An example could be a driver who lost his driver’s license.
-Operational reasons can be diverse, like restructuring, streaming processes, or a severe drop in sales.
+An example could be a driver who has lost their driver’s license.
+Operational reasons can be diverse, like restructuring, streamlining processes, or a severe drop in sales.
 A special requirement for operational terminations is that employers must make a social selection of which employee to terminate.

 Severance Payment